 How many cards are in a Pokémon deck?

 A Pokémon deck includes 60 cards.
-If you want to play a game, you’ll need 120 cards – enough to make one deck for two different players.
+If you want to play a game, you'll need 120 cards - enough to make one deck for each player.

 Pokémon card types

-You can learn everything you need to know about a Pokémon card from all the symbols and information printed on it – here’s a handy map to the card layout, from an official online manual published by the Pokémon Company:
+You can learn everything you need to know about a Pokémon card from all the symbols and information printed on it.
+Click on the handy 'card map' above to zoom in and find out what all those stats and markings mean.
+It's straight from The Pokémon Company's official manual, so you know it's good!

 Just like in the Pokémon videogames, each 'mon has an elemental 'type' that affects its strengths and weaknesses (Decidueye above is Grass-type, as per the little leaf symbol).
 If you want to learn more about those, we have a whole guide to Pokémon card types you should read after this one.